Mechanising G\"odel-L\"ob provability logic in HOL Light: Implementing G3KGL

-In \cite{negri2014proofs}, it is proven that $\mathsf{G3KGL}$ has good structural properties.
-Moreover, it is easily shown that the proof search in this calculus is terminating, and its failure allows to construct a countermodel to the formula at the root of the derivation tree: it suffices to consider the top sequent of an open branch, and assume that all the labelled formulas and relational atoms in its antecedent are true, while all the labelled formulas in its consequent are false.\\ This way, a syntactic proof of decidability for GL is obtained.
+In Negri \cite{negri2014proofs}, it is proven that $\mathsf{G3KGL}$ has good structural properties.
+Moreover, in the same paper, it is easily shown that the proof search in this calculus is terminating.
+Its failure allows to construct a countermodel for the formula at the root of the derivation tree: it suffices to consider the top sequent of an open branch, and assume that all the labelled formulas and relational atoms in its antecedent are true, while all the labelled formulas in its consequent are false.
+Termination is assured by imposing saturation conditions on sequents that might prevent the application of useless rules, according to the Sch\"utte-Takeuti-Tait reduction for classical $\mathsf{G3}$ calculi.
+The reader is referred to Negri \cite{negri2014proofs} for a detailed description of the proof search algorithm for $\mathsf{G3KGL}$.\\ This way, a syntactic proof of decidability for GL is obtained.